Studying $\textrm{QED}_3$ with radial quantization on the lattice: Free limit: Numerical tests

 which is in good agreement with the analytic value $\Delta_0^{\rm cont}=1$.
 The coarse lattices with $L_t=64,96$ or $L=1$ are not included to obtain the central value, while the systematic error is estimated by including $L_t=96$ in the final fit.

-The obtained lowest dimension $\Delta_0$ for the coarsest lattice $L=1$ with $L_t = 168$ is $\Delta_0=0.953918$, whose deviation from the continuum value is less than 5\%.
-The small deviation in the exponent allows us to estimate the descendant levels that are reproduced for a given refinement $L$ heuristically by comparing the numerical correlators with the analytic correlator $G(t; n_{\rm max})$ with a cutoff in the summation: $0\leq n\leq n_{\rm max}$.
+The obtained lowest dimension $\Delta_0$ for the coarsest spatial lattice $L=1$ with $L_t = 168$ is $\Delta_0=0.953918$, whose deviation from the continuum value is less than 5\%.
+The small deviation in the exponent allows us to estimate the number of excited states (or descendants) that are reproduced for a given refinement $L$ heuristically by comparing the numerical correlators with the analytic correlator $G(t; n_{\rm max})$ with a cutoff in the summation: $0\leq n\leq n_{\rm max}$.
 By allowing the normalization $C$ to vary:

 we perform a least-squares fit to determine the cutoff $n_{\rm max}(L)$ that minimizes the residual.
 For $T=12$ and $L_t=168$, we obtain $n_{\rm max}(1)=6$, $n_{\rm max}(2)=10$, $n_{\rm max}(4)=19$, and $n_{\rm max}(8)=32$.
 The residual per degrees of freedom (DOF) is 0.028, 0.012, 0.0039, 0.038, respectively, where DOF=168-2.
 The small residual shows that, although the states around $n_{\rm max}$ are at the lattice cutoff scale and thus can be fuzzy, the simple truncation ansatz describes the lattice system reasonably.